stephan-nordnes-eriksen/event_aggregator/README.md

 	#=> "foo bar bar bar bar"

+## Producers
+In version 1.1+ the concept of producers are added.
+They are blocks or methods that responds to requests.
+A producer must be registered, which is done like this:

+	#listener is an instance of a class that includes EventAggregator::Listener, similar to the Foo class above.
+	listener.producer_register("MultiplyByTwo", lambda{|data| return data*2})

+Then, somewhere in your code, you can do the following:

+	number = EventAggregator::Message.new("MultiplyByTwo", 3).request
+	puts number
+	# => 6

+The producers are a good way to abstract away the retrieval of certain information.

+Note: Message reqests are always blocking.

+## Message translation
+In version 1.1+ the concept of message translation is added.
+This allows you to have messages on a specific type spawn other messages.
+To translate message type "type_1" into "type_2" you do:

+	#Anywhere in your code
+	EventAggregator::Aggregator.translate_message_with("type_1", "type_2")

+It is also possible to transform the data in the conversion.
+To double the data value between "type_1" and "type_2" you do:

+	EventAggregator::Aggregator.translate_message_with("type_1", "type_2", lambda{|data| data*2})

+This is often very usefull when you have one module that has a specific task, and it should be truly independent of other objects, even the message type they produce.
+The message translation allows you to have one file where you list all translations to give you a good overview and high maintainability.

 ## Usage Considerations
 All messages are processed asynchronous by default.
 This means that there might be raise conditions in your code.